lacework/go-sdk/cli/docs/lacework_alert_comment.md

 ```
   -c, --comment string   a comment to add to the alert
-  -f, --format string    the format of the comment (default plaintext)
+  -f, --format string    the format of the comment (default Plaintext)
   -h, --help             help for comment
 ```